-- (1) Inclusive of Central Provident Fund contributions, other defined contribution plans and other fixed monthly payments. - (2) Amount of fair value of share options amortised in FY2015. - (3) Inclusive of benefits-in-kind. - (4) Mr. Richards joined on 1 August 2014. - (5) Mr. Poli and Dr. Bland are stepping down as directors immediately after the Annual General Meeting on 28 October 2015. - (6) A former non-executive director received total remuneration of \$7,500 for services rendered from 1 July 2014 to 8 October 2014.
+- (1) Inclusive of Central Provident Fund contributions, other defined contribution plans and other fixed monthly payments. - (2) Amount of fair value of share options amortised in FY2016. - (3) Inclusive of benefits-in-kind. - (4) Mr. Weisman was elected to the Board on 28 October 2015.